zzzprojects/docs/dapper-tutorial.net/pages/documentations/dapper/parameter-table-valued-parameter.md

 ---
-Name: Table-Valued Parameter
+Title: Dapper Table-Valued Parameter - Learn About AsTableValuedParameter
+MetaDescription: Unlock the power of Dapper with Table-Valued Parameter to improve performance with 'AsTableValuedParameter'.
+Learn how to pass an entire table for stored procedure or function.
 LastMod: 2023-02-23
 ---

-# Dapper - Table-Valued Parameter
+# Dapper Table-Valued Parameter: Discover About AsTableValuedParameter

 ## Description